roar109/service-health/README.md

 Read each line of the file in this format `hostname.com,port`

-For the balancer urls by default uses 8180 as port
+For the balancer urls by default uses 8180 as port.
+You can overwrite it using the balancer.port system property.

 ### WARs
 For deployed wars this tool can: